Securing the success of your international ERP project

 Nowadays international ERP project implementations have been conceptualized.
-I remember the early ERP days when IT headlines were always about big IT-blunders.
-I even wrote a book about it back in 2001 when iterative methods and methodologies were hot topics.
+Remember the early ERP days when IT headlines were always about big IT-blunders?

 We have grown to be faster and more effective.
 How?
 Well partly by focusing on the most important.
 I would say that there are two sides of international ERP project implementations that have to be taken seriously: